evintunador/templateGPT/README.md

 python inference.py <insert_model_name_here> "prompt"
 ```
 8. If you've trained multiple models, you can compare them in `model_comparison.ipynb` as long as you remember to use the third cell to specify which models you want to compare.
 It'll look at loss curves over the course of training and teacher-forcing topk accuracy rate
-9. This step could really go anywhere, but if you're trying to learn how transformers work then along with reading the code in `modules/` you can use `test_modules.ipynb` to visualize how the tensor shapes change.
+9. This step could really go anywhere, but if you're trying to learn how transformers work then along with reading the code in `modules/` you can use `view_modules.ipynb` to visualize how the tensor shapes change.
 Each cell shows you in detail how a different module or scenario works in terms of how the tensor shapes change as they move through
 10. If/when you become confident to mess with the actual code yourself and test out a novel architecture idea you've got, head on over into `modules/` and get to work.
-While you're doing this, make sure to use `LoggingModule` instead of `nn.module` and put `@log_io` before every class function you make so that you can use `test_modules.ipynb` for easy visualization/debugging.
+While you're doing this, make sure to use `LoggingModule` instead of `nn.module` and put `@log_io` before every class function you make so that you can use `view_modules.ipynb` for easy visualization/debugging.
 11. If/when you've got a novel transformer architecture edit up and working, send it over to your own template/fork of [micro-GPT-sandbox](https://github.com/evintunador/micro-GPT-sandbox) for easy comparisons against the original templateGPT (micro-GPT-sandbox is currently in an even less finished state than this repo)

 ## file structure